hsianghsi/hsianghsi.github.io/_posts/dimes-square-guide.md

 c.
 Within Flow (opened businesses only in Dimes Square):

 Many owners (9 owners running 8 DBAs) decided to open their second and third establishments within Dimes Square.
-This includes the renowned Dimes and Dimes Deli, the team Forgetmenot run by Pavlos Sierros, and his former employee Kiki Karamintzas’ Kiki’s, team Parcelle’s Tolo, and team Bar Belly’s next-door location Carlota.
+Those include the renowned Dimes and Dimes Deli, the team Forgetmenot run by Pavlos Sierros, and his former employee Kiki Karamintzas’ Kiki’s, team Parcelle’s Tolo, and team Bar Belly’s next-door location Carlota.

 d.
 No Flow (opened only one business in Dimes Square):

-Over half of the owners (33 owners running 9 DBAs) only have one business in Dimes Square, which includes 169 Bar, Bacaro, LES Crepes & Taqueria, Little Canal, Metrograph, Scarr's Pizza, Two Bridges Luncheonette, Up Stairs, and Wu's Wonton King.
+Over half of the owners (33 owners running 9 DBAs) only have one business in Dimes Square, which include 169 Bar, Bacaro, LES Crepes & Taqueria, Little Canal, Metrograph, Scarr's Pizza, Two Bridges Luncheonette, Up Stairs, and Wu's Wonton King.

 In summary, over half of the current businesses were born locally or are local sister businesses without direct outside influence.
 Over a quarter of the businesses were part of the experienced restaurateurs' culinary empire.
 Despite the vibrancy in the area, however, only five establishments brought the Dimes Square experience outside its boundary so far.